Midtrans/advanced-faq-site/faq-general.md

 ]
 ...
 ```

+### For failure card transaction, there are `reversal transaction` entry in dashboard, what does it means?

+When a card transaction is failure because of acquiring bank timeout (no response after a while), Midtrans will make sure customer fund does not get deducted, by sending reversal command to bank.
+If customer fund deducted during the timeout, the reversal will makesure the fund will be reverted to customer.
+If fund is not deducted, then the reversal will do nothing.
+You should not be alarmed when you see this `reversal transaction` entry in dashboard.

 ### Merchant is using Midtrans' Shopify integration, sometimes item stock quantity become negative (item oversell), what happened?